 Daniel Rainey is a principal in Holistic Solutions, Inc. (HSI ) and Fourth Party Solutions (4PS), an adjunct faculty member in the dispute resolution programs at Dominican University, The McGeorge Law School of the University of the Pacific, and Southern Methodist University.
-He also serves as the Chief of Staff for the National Mediation Board.
+Through September, 2017, he served as the Chief of Staff for the National Mediation Board.
 From 1978 through 1990, he was a faculty member and administrative faculty member at George Mason University.

 He is currently a Fellow of the National Center for Technology and Dispute Resolution, a member of the Board of Directors for the InternetBar.Org (an NGO dedicated to the use of technology to enhance access to justice), the co-founder of PeaceTones (an access to justice program bringing opportunities to artists in conflict and post conflict areas), and Vice President of the Board of Directors for the Northern Virginia Mediation Service.

 He is a leading alternative dispute resolution (ADR) and online dispute resolution (ODR) educator and practitioner.
 Daniel is currently active as a teacher of graduate university courses in mediation, negotiation, conflict theory, international dispute resolution, and ODR.
 He brings an interest in the impact of information and communication technology on all forms of conflict engagement to his work.
 He was one of the instructors for the first university ODR course (at the University of Massachusetts – Amherst), and he has developed graduate level ODR courses for several universities, in addition to skills-based ODR training for dispute resolution centers and professional associations.
 As a consultant, he has worked with clients in the the development of ODR resources, intercultural negotiation skills, Ombudsman programs, and organizational conflict engagement programs.